Students are expected to actively participate in piano, to practice daily in preparation

-A performance class is a class with other students (typically 4 or more) and should
+A performance class is a class with other students (typically 4 or more) and is open

-be attended by all students.
-This usually occurs a few weeks before a recital and
+to all students.
+The class usually occurs a week or more before a recital and usually

-will perform from memory their selected piece(s) in preparation for the recital.
+their selected piece(s) for other students in preparation for the recital.
+This

-This is an invaluable time for students to practice their performance and to observe
+is an invaluable time for students to practice their performance, observe other students,

-other students and learn from them.
-After each student’s performance, I work with
+and learn from each other.
+After each student’s performance, I work with each student

 If you are in the process of searching for a new piano instructor and are interested